Bridgestone: Motorcycling

 In 2002, Bridgestone entered the Grand Prix motorcycle racing's main class MotoGP.
 From 2009 to 2015, it was the exclusive tire supplier of the championship and reached the milestone of 100 MotoGP victories in 2012.
 Nine-time World Champion Valentino Rossi was 'Bridgestone Tyre Adviser' having won two MotoGP titles on Bridgestone tires in 2008 and 2009.

 In May 2014, Bridgestone announced they would leave Moto GP at the end of the 2015 season.

 Other sports

-Bridgestone is the official tire of the National Football League, National Hockey League and the Olympic Games.
-In addition, it is the title sponsor of the NHL's flagship event, the Winter Classic outdoor game.
+Bridgestone is currently the Official Tire of the Olympic Games, but have stated they will not be renewing their worldwide partnership agreements with the Olympics and Paralympics when they expire at the end of 2024.
 In 2010, Bridgestone acquired the naming rights to the home venue of the NHL's Nashville Predators calling it Bridgestone Arena.
-They are also the title sponsor of the Copa Libertadores, the top competition for South American club football.
-They were also the title sponsor for Copa Sudamericana from 2011 to 2013.
+They were also the title sponsor for Copa Libertadores, the top competition for South American club football, from 2013 to 2017, and Copa Sudamericana from 2011 to 2013.